JoseGaDel/DIME/edge/coral/README.md

 ```

 Note that for `CIFAR10` measurements, the WiFi is unnecessary, however, for
 `IMAGENET`, it is mandatory to supply the network credentials.
+Moreover, you
+will have to copy models in the project or adjust their paths in the code
+appropriately.
+Mainly in `CMakeLists.txt`, `cifar.cc` and `imagenet.cc`.
+Currently, there should be `models` and `datasets` directories in `coral`
+directory (see `CMakeLists.txt` for reference).